 Call for Projects

-Ongoing Call for Projects
+Ongoing 2.
+Call for Projects

-We are pleased to announce that the first call for projects within our DIIC - Digital Integration and Innovation in Surgery - community is currently underway.
+Following the highly successful first selection round, which resulted in four new community projects (details coming soon at Founded Projects), we are pleased to announce that the second selection round for exciting projects within our DIIC – Digital Integration and Innovation in Surgery – community is now underway.
 This is the perfect opportunity for all community members to contribute their ideas and actively participate in the further development of our common goals through a funded community project.
-The current call for proposals offers the possibility of up to 2.5 years of project funding with a maximum funding amount of €1 million each.
-It is open to stakeholders from research, clinics, industry and associations in Germany.
-A community project dealing with the infrastructure of transfer laboratories has already been launched.
+A total of €1.2 million is available for this “Call for Projects,” which will be distributed among various projects.
+The current call for proposals offers the possibility of up to two years of funding for the project with a maximum funding amount of €500,000 per project.
+Smaller projects are welcome in order to make effective use of the available funds to cover a wide range of topics – whereby various partners from the community should always be involved.
+The call for proposals is open to stakeholders from research, clinics, industry, and associations in Germany.

-What are we looking for?
+What we are looking for?

 Thematic Focus Areas

-Scalability and transferability
+Scalability and transferability of approaches to surgical networking

 Partners